 We did NOT have any major (or minor, for that matter) incidents, although I sure fretted before each and every flight, more so than just flying with baby.

 Flying with a Toddler: Biggest Concerns

-Our son was (and still is) busy.
+Our son was soooooo busy.
 He couldn’t sit still for more than 10 minutes.
 Still can’t!
 He was slow to talk and, if he got frustrated, he’d sometimes yell, hit, or bite.
 These were tough stages and phases to get through.

 Even though his sister flew like a champ at this age, I was nervous about flying with him.
 In spite of all my in-flight experience and travel preparation, I was pretty terrified that we’d be the recipient of massive stink eye.
 Truthfully I don’t care about this, but I tend to mouth off and might get myself in trouble.
 Or, even worse, I was afraid we’d be one of those news stories and get kicked off the plane.

 Flying with a Toddler: The Reality